fespinozadeveloper/lajax/README.md

         'debug' => false,
     ),
     'app' => array(
-        'route' => 'xajax', // Route for the Xajax post request 'namespace' => '', // Namespace of the Lajax controllers 'controllers' => app_path() . '/ajax/controllers, // Location of the Lajax controllers
-        'extensions' => app_path() . '/ajax/extensions', // Location of the Xajax extensions
+        'route' => 'xajax',    // Route for the Xajax post request 'namespace' => '',     // Namespace of the Lajax controllers 'controllers' => '',   // Location of the Lajax controllers, defaults to app_path('/Ajax/Controllers) 'extensions' => '',    // Location of the Xajax extensions, defaults to app_path('/Ajax/Extensions')
         'excluded' => array(), // These methods will not be exported to javascript ),
 );